GSA/challenges-and-prizes/_posts/2020-06-02-tracking-a-virus.md

 image_alt_text: Concept of computer model on coronavirus impact
 permalink: /blog/2020/06/02/tracking-a-virus/
 redirect_to: https://www.usa.gov/blog
-feed: false
 ---

 Dr. Jeffrey Shaman and his Columbia University team work mostly from home these days.

 Shaman has spent nearly two decades studying the effects of atmospheric conditions on mosquitos and the illnesses they carry, such as St. Louis encephalitis and West Nile virus.

 But today, the New York-based professor is tracking another virus.